emagombe/service-worker-framework/README.md

 Would you like to make your **web application** installable?

-**Webonfire JS** is an framework of service worker developed in the application management context in which will allow you to *install*, *update* and *uninstall* web application in the browser.
+**Webonfire JS** is a framework of service worker developed in application management context in which will allow you to *install*, *update* and *uninstall* web application in the browser.

 ## Installation

 1. First create a script in the root of your project **sw.js**

-2. On your own **JavaScript** file, initialize service worker:
+2. In your own **JavaScript** file, initialize service worker:

 ``` Javascript
   if ('serviceWorker' in navigator) {